Breast skin and nipple changesInverted nipple; Nipple discharge; Breast feeding - nipple changes; Breastfeeding - nipple changes

-- If your nipples are pointing in and this is new, talk to your health care provider right a way.
+- If your nipples are pointing in and this is new, talk to your provider right away.

 SKIN PUCKERING OR DIMPLING

 This can be caused by scar tissue from surgery or an infection.
 Often, scar tissue forms for no reason.
-See your health care provider.
-But know that most of the time this issue does not need treatment.
+See your provider.
+Most of the time this issue does not need treatment.

 WARM TO THE TOUCH, RED, OR PAINFUL BREAST

 This is almost always caused by an infection in your breast.
-Rarely it can be due to breast cancer.
-See your health care provider for treatment.
+It is rarely due to breast cancer.
+See your provider for treatment.

 SCALY, FLAKING, ITCHY SKIN

-- This is usually eczema or a bacterial or fungal infection.
-See your health care provider for treatment.
+- This is most often due to eczema or a bacterial or fungal infection.
+See your provider for treatment.

-- Flaking, scaly, itchy nipples can be a sign of Paget's disease.
+- Flaking, scaly, itchy nipples can be a sign of Paget disease of the breast.
 This is a rare form of breast cancer involving the nipple.